Kabir08/SWEBench-verified-mini/README.md

 If you want to compare the generated subsets, you can run `compare_subsets.py`.

 Finally, you can run `make_new_huggingface_dataset.py` to create the new dataset.

+Note that the code is fairly hacky and has not been optimized for usability.

 ## Notes on running SWEBench